Enable strong password settings for password policies

 |Common Password Check||Restrict the use of common passwords.|

-Note the following about how end users are impacted when password settings are configured:
+The following information provides information about how end users are impacted when password settings are configured.
+See End-user impact

 Users will be unable to access their accounts after multiple failed sign-ins.